 Many drivers may confuse OPCF 5 with OPCF 23A.
 These endorsements perform similar functions: OPCF 5 protects the leasing company when you lease a vehicle, and OPCF 23A protects the financing company when you finance a vehicle.
 However, since you can’t finance and lease a vehicle at the same time, you can only hold one or the other, depending on whether you’re leasing or financing your vehicle.

-The Consequences of Ignoring OPCF 5
+The Consequences of Not Having OPCF 5

 Leasing a vehicle without adding OPCF 5 to your auto insurance policy can result in serious repercussions.
 Some of the typical consequences of ignoring OPCF 5 include: